greenelab/deep-review/sections/04_study.md

 are still critical.

-We already understand how mis-splicing of a single gene can cause diseases such as Duchenne muscular dystrophy.
+We already understand how mis-splicing of a single gene can cause diseases such as limb girdle muscular dystrophy.
 The challenge now is to uncover how genome-wide alternative splicing underlies complex, non-Mendelian diseases such as autism, schizophrenia, Type 1 diabetes, and multiple sclerosis [@tag:JuanMateu2016_t1d].
 As a proof of concept, Xiong et al. [@tag:Xiong2015_splicing_code] sequenced